boldare/boldare-tech/content/posts/2018-10-30_Docker-dev-and-prod-ready-setup-for-SPA-app.md

 ### <a name="rocket-launch"></a>Rocket launch!

 Yeah!
-Now with this `docker-compose.dev.yml` and the `.env` file was able to start our app in Docker:
+Now with this `docker-compose.dev.yml` and the `.env` file we're able to start our app in Docker:

 ```bash
 $ docker-compose up -d